Cape Bojador: Historical significance

 The reason for the fearsome reputation of the cape is not immediately obvious from maps, where it appears as the south-western point of a slight hump in the coastline, bounded at its other end by Cabo Falso Bojador, ten nautical miles to the northeast.
-Nor does what is said in the Sailing Directions sound terribly formidable: "Cabo Falso Bojador is formed by several tall sand dunes ...
-A rocky shoal, with a least depth of 4.8m, extends up to 3 miles N of the cape.
-A rocky patch, with a least depth of 8m, lies about 2 miles W of the cape.
-The coast between Cabo Falso Bojador and Cabo Bojador, 10 miles SW, consists of a sandy beach fringed by rocks.
-Clumps of scrub top the sand dunes which stand about 0.5 mile inland of this beach.
-Heavy breakers have been observed along this coast at all times.
-Cabo Bojador, a very low point, is located 9.5 miles SW of Cabo Falso Bojador and is bordered on the S side by black rocks.
-From the N, the cape appears as a mass of red sand with a gradual slope towards the sea.
-From the W, the cape is difficult to identify, but from the S its extremity appears as a reef which dries in places and is marked by breakers even in calm weather."
+Nor does what is said in the Sailing Directions sound terribly formidable:

 Examining the Pilot Charts for this area, however, it becomes clear that the main concern lies in the changes in winds that occur at about the point at which Cape Bojador is passed in sailing down the coast.
 It is here that the winds start to blow strongly from the northeast at all seasons.
 Together with the half-knot set of current down the coast, these conditions would naturally alarm a medieval mariner used to sailing close to the land and having no knowledge of what lay ahead.
 In the end it was discovered that by sailing well out to sea—far out of sight of land—a more favorable wind could be picked up.